Checking and Requesting Permissions

-Actions that are run by the plugin may require checking or requesting permissions.
-To check user permissions, there are CheckPermission and CheckPermissions methods.
-To request permissions, it is possible to show dialogs using ShowCheckPermissionPopup and ShowCheckPermissionsPopup methods methods.
-The current user could be known using the GetCurrentUser method.
-If the terminal is running in “Strict compliance with the schedule” mode, the current role can be found out using the GetStrictAccordanceToScheduleUserRole method.
+Actions performed using the plugin may require checking or requesting permissions.
+To check user permissions, there are methods CheckPermission and CheckPermissions.
+To request permissions, dialog windows can be shown using methods ShowCheckPermissionPopup and ShowCheckPermissionsPopup.
+The current user can be identified using the method GetCurrentUser.
+If the terminal operates in “Strict Compliance with Schedule” mode, the current role can be identified using GetStrictAccordanceToScheduleUserRole.

-For example, the plugin adds the «SamplePlugin: Show OK popup» button to the.
-Example realization could be seen in the SamplePlugin SDK project in the ButtonsTester class.
+For example, the plugin adds a button “SamplePlugin: Show OK popup” on the “payment screen”.
+An implementation example can be found in the SDK SamplePlugin project in the ButtonsTester class.

 ButtonOnPaymentScreenView

-// Registering the action on the cash screen
+// Registering an action on the payment screen

-As a result of running the registration method, it is possible to get the identifier of the button - subscription.buttonId.
-This identifier will be used in the following.
+As a result of the registration method, you can obtain the button ID - subscription.buttonId.
+This identifier will be used later.

-Option 1: Disabling the button for all users who do not have the permission to press it.
+Option 1: Disabling the button for all users who do not have permission to press it.

-It is possible to turn on and off a previously added button on the cash screen using the UpdatePaymentScreenButtonState method by passing the isEnabled parameter.
-Most convenient here would be to use the CurrentUserChanged event to know which user is working at the moment.
-Subscribe to the event and check whether the user has the permission (e.g., the right to print X report “F_XR”):
+You can enable and disable the previously added button on the payment screen using the method UpdatePaymentScreenButtonState by passing the isEnabled parameter.
+Here, it is most convenient to use the event CurrentUserChanged to find out which user is currently working.
+Let’s subscribe to the event and check if the user has the required permission (for example, the permission to print the X-report “F_XR”):

-// Subscribing to a change event for the current user
+// Subscribing to the current user change event

 PluginContext.Notifications.CurrentUserChanged.Where(user => user != null).DistinctUntilChanged().Subscribe(user =>